-General Fund accounts for several of the City's primary services (Public Safety, Public Works, Public Health, Public Welfare, Parks and Recreation, etc.) and is the primary operating unit of the City.
-Debt Service Fund accounts for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.
-Street capital project fund accounts for the financing and acquisition of right of way and construction of streets and related facilities.
+General Fund - accounts for several of the City's primary services (Public Safety, Public Works, Public Health, Public Welfare, Parks and Recreation, etc.) and is the primary operating unit of the City.

+Debt Service Fund - accounts for the resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds.

+Street capital project fund - accounts for the financing and acquisition of right of way and construction of streets and related facilities.
 Funds are provided primarily through bond sales, and interest earnings.

-Other Governmental Funds is a summarization of all of the non-major governmental funds.
+Other Governmental Funds - is a summarization of all of the non-major governmental funds, including capital project and special revenue funds.

-Proprietary Fund
+Proprietary Funds